 BetVictor, originally known as Victor Chandler Bookmaker, is licensed in both Gibraltar and the UK.
 Established in 1946, it is a large and well-known independent bookie.
 BetVictor’s turnover exceeds £200m per month and it serves players in over 155 countries.
 It continues to be a major sponsor of sporting events.
 In 2014 Michael Tabor took control and the firm has never been more financially solid that it is right now.
 This JustBookies’ review recommends it as a reputable online sports betting and casino site.

-To see BetVictor’s current bonuses and welcome offers, if applicable, please go to the corresponding page:
+To see BetVictor’s current bonuses and welcome offers, if applicable (for instance, the sports bonus is withdrawn at Grand National time), please go to the corresponding page:

 In-Depth Review of BetVictor Bookmaker

 BetVictor Bookmaker was run by the eponymous Victor Chandler until May 2014.
 His vanity in later years persuaded him to be the rather wooden star of his own TV ads.
 He was a far better bookmaker than screen idol, but it was his grandfather (the first of three Victors) who started the business.

 Upon his retirement, the most recent Chandler sold his shares to Michael Tabor.
 The latter is better known as a phenomenally successful racehorse owner, but he earned quite a reputation and his first fortune as a bookmaker.
 Not only did he have betting shops, but he liked nothing better than to lay bets as a rails bookmaker on the racetracks.
 Goodwood, particularly in the era of jockey Michael Roberts, was a profitable haunt.

 Stepping back in history, the latest outgoing Victor Chandler was the grandson of the man who set up Walthamstow dog track soon after the First World War – and that was the start of this bookmaking journey.